Jitendrasingh09/productivity-tracker/README.md

 - Use PIN authentication to secure your browsing environment.
 - Block distracting websites for enhanced productivity.

-## Contributing

-Contributions to this project are welcome!
-Feel free to open issues, submit pull requests, or provide feedback to help us improve the extension.

 ## Contact

-For any questions or support, please contact us at [iamdhanush02@gmail.com](mailto:iamdhanush02@gmail.com).
+For any questions or support, please contact us at [jitendrasingh731720@gmail.com](mailto:jitendrasingh731720@gmail.com).

 Enjoy a more productive and mindful digital life with the Productivity Tracker Chrome Extension!